Bimbo: Politics

-In American politics, the word was used in the 1990s during Bill Clinton's sexual misconduct allegations, leading to the invention of the term "Bimbo eruptions" to refer to political sex scandals.
+In American politics, the word came to prominence in the 1990s during Bill Clinton's sexual misconduct allegations, leading to the invention of the term "bimbo eruptions" to refer to political sex scandals.
 The expression was also used in a 2014 report in which Colin Powell explained his reluctance to vote for Hillary Clinton in light of her husband's continued affairs with "bimbos".

-After the first 2015 Republican Presidential Debate, Donald Trump re-tweeted a message calling debate moderator and Fox News host Megyn Kelly a "bimbo" via Twitter.
-This took place after Kelly asked Trump a question that referenced his television show The Apprentice from season 6 in 2005.
+After the first 2015 Republican presidential debate, Donald Trump re-tweeted a message calling debate moderator and Fox News host Megyn Kelly a "bimbo" via Twitter.
 Shortly afterwards, Stephen Richter of The Globalist published an opinion piece in which he accused Trump of being a bimbo, noting the original definition of bimbo as "an unintelligent or brutish male".

-In March 2024, the California First Circuit Court of Appeals overturned the lower court's decision to deny a woman's request to change her name to Candi Bimbo Doll, marking a notable legal development in American jurisprudence related to 'bimbofication'.
+Bimbofication

+Bimbofication denotes the act of transforming someone into a bimbo.
+In addition to its usage among women reclaiming the mantle of bimbohood, the term often appears in fetish contexts.
+Bimbofication may involve drastic surgical alterations, such as anatomically improbable breast implants.